 big city

-If you’ve been injured because a restaurant or bar over-served alcohol to an intoxicated person who caused you harm, Stracci Law Group is your ultimate resource for obtaining justice and taking your case to the courts.
-We handle many kinds of dram shop law cases, and we know what it takes to achieve justice whether the person who caused harm was overserved alcohol in a bar or at a private event.
+If you've been injured because a restaurant or bar over-served alcohol to an intoxicated person who caused you harm, Stracci Law Group is your ultimate resource for obtaining justice and taking your case to the courts.
+We handle many kinds of dram shop law cases, and we know what it takes to achieve justice, whether the person who caused harm was overserved alcohol in a bar or at a private event.

-With years of experience in the local courts and handling cases like yours, we’re confident we can get you the compensation you deserve.
+With years of experience in the local courts and handling cases like yours, we're confident we can get you the compensation you deserve.
+Call (219) 525-1000 or contact us online for a free consultation.

-What Is Dram Shop Law
+What Is Dram Shop Law?

 Dram shop law refers to the legislation governing the liability of liquor stores, taverns, and other establishments that serve alcohol.

-Well, in Indiana, this legislation allows an individual who is injured in an accident caused by somebody irresponsibly served alcohol by an establishment to file a lawsuit against that establishment.
+In Indiana, the dram shop act allows an individual who is injured in an accident caused by somebody who was irresponsibly served alcohol by an establishment to file a lawsuit against that establishment.

 Types of Dram Shop Cases We Handle in Lake County

-There are two common kinds of dram shop injuries – though any injury caused as a result of an individual being over-served alcohol may be pursued in the courts.
+There are two common kinds of dram shop injuries, though any injury caused as a result of an individual being over-served alcohol may be pursued in the courts.

-• Drunk Driving Injuries
+Drunk Driving Injuries

-• Injuries from Violence
+Injuries from Violence and Assault

 Injuries caused by violence may be a result of an intoxicated person violently attacking somebody in or outside of a bar or other establishment, but these injuries may also affect innocent bystanders when a fight gets out of control.

-Dram Shop Laws in Indiana
+Indiana Dram Shop Laws and Requirements

 Dram shop laws vary by state, and there are some key differences in Indiana that you should be aware of.
 As with all other states, dram shop laws in Indiana are designed to provide legal relief for victims of alcohol-related incidents.